whitetiger45/Classroom/sandbox/addEm/README.md

 ```
 todo:
-    - strip 'None, ' from George Washington's party
-    - add years to democrats when party is democratic-republican
     - generalize parties to show what party succeeded them (whigs --> republicans; union --> democrats, etc.)
     - add more comments to code
     - refactor